mhucka/harvesting-toolkit/README.md

 **Data acquired outside terms of service is not usable**

-If there is harvestable data, the next set up a directory (step three), and then choose the appropriate strategy for archiving!
+If there is harvestable data, the next step is to set up a directory (step three), and then choose the appropriate strategy for archiving!

 ## 3. Generate Html, json & Directory